 Originally posted in April 2022 and updated in March 2025 to include more helpful tips and tricks.

-I used to love making these when I was a child and now we are carrying on the tradition with our kids.
-These Easter birds’ nest treats are vegan and gluten-free.
-And as we are using plant-based chocolate, these are safe for our dairy allergies as well.
+I used to love making these when I was a child, and now we are carrying on the tradition with our kids.
+These Easter birds nest treats are vegan and gluten-free.
+And as we are using plant-based chocolate, these are safe for those with dairy allergies as well.

 Why You Need to Make These

-Looking for an easy gluten-free or dairy-free Easter dessert?
 Finding allergy-friendly treats can be both tricky and pricey.
-But these bird’s nest treats come together in minutes, using just two ingredients – dairy-free chocolate and gluten-free rice cereal.
+But these birds nests come together in minutes, using just two inexpensive ingredients, and take away the stress of trying to find store-bought treats.

 Ingredients and Substitutions

-Chocolate: I use plant based chocolate chips to keep these dairy-free and vegan.
-If you are not avoiding dairy, feel free to use chopped up bars or regular chocolate cups.
+Chocolate: I use plant-based chocolate chips to keep these dairy-free and vegan.
+If you are not avoiding dairy, feel free to use chopped bars of chocolate or regular chocolate chips.

-Gather all of your ingredients and equipment.
-Place 12 cupcake cases in the cupcake pan.
+These Easter nests come together in just a few simple steps.
+Gather all of your ingredients and equipment, then place 12 cupcake cases in the cupcake pan.

 In a large mixing bowl, add 84 grams (3 US cups) of rice cereal then pour on the melted chocolate.